Oops

 The Twisted Life of Clippy

-In the ’90s, Microsoft created a cartoon paperclip that it quickly retired.
+In the ’90s, Microsoft created an annoying paperclip that it quickly retired.
 Its developers never imagined the virtual assistant would become a cultural icon.

 08/23/2022 By Benjamin Cassidy